From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Months 4-6: $15K → $38K Through Systematization and First Hire

-Most operators scale by adding more clients without systems.
-Rohan had learned that lesson three times.
-This time: systems first, scale second.
+Most operators scale by adding more clients before they build systems, and Rohan had learned the cost of that approach three times, so this time he chose systems first and scale second.

 Month 4 Focus: Document everything before hiring.